Couple at home doing home finances together

 • Ask your employer for a paycheck advance.
 Your employer might be willing to advance some or all of the money from your next paycheck if you're in an emergency situation.
 Of course, asking for an advance means disclosing your financial troubles, which might make you uncomfortable.

 • Resolve debts.
 Debt resolution means negotiating with your creditors to lower the amount that you owe.
-It’s a possible option for someone who can’t afford to repay their debts without some degree of forgiveness.
+It’s a possible option for someone who can’t afford to repay their debts without some degree of debt forgiveness.
 You can talk to your creditors yourself or work with a professional debt resolution company.

 • Use a cash advance app.
 Some apps let you access your pay a couple of days early or take a small loan until your next payday.
 It’s not an instant option.
 You need to have already set the app up in advance.